Bryce Canyon Tour Bus Crash Leaves 4 Dead & Multiple Injured

 Bryce Canyon National Park is located in southern Utah.
 The popular tourist destination is known for its spire-shaped rock formations.

 The Salt Lake Tribune is reporting that the crash happened just over three miles west of the park.
-State Road 12 is a mountainous road which stretches from Torrey to the edge of the park.
+State Road 12 is a mountainous road that stretches from Torrey to the edge of the park.

-Garfield County Sheriff Danny Perkins suggests that the bus was full when it crashed, and it careened off the road.
+Garfield County Sheriff Danny Perkins suggests that the bus was full when the vehicle crashed after careening off the road.

-KSL is adding that at least four people are dead following the crash as emergency services race to the site near the national park.
-While the cause of the crash is still unknown, at this time there is no report of other vehicles involved.
+KSL added that at least four people died following the crash as emergency services raced to the point of impact near the national park.
+At this time, the cause of the crash is unknown and there is no report regarding the other vehicles that were involved.

 View this post on Instagram